 For the CDC's Nutrition, Physical Activity and Obesity full profile of Georgia click here.

 DPH Program Toolkits

-The Georgia Department of Public Health and partners have developed toolkits for early care providers, schools, and worksites to use after training sessions.
+The Georgia Department of Public Health and partners have developed toolkits for early care providers, schools, and worksites to use.
 Click on a toolkit to learn how to improve your early care center, school, and/or worksite wellness policies.